 Some of the Company's financial instruments are not measured at fair value on a recurring basis but nevertheless are recorded at amounts that approximate fair value due to their liquid or short-term nature.
-Such financial assets and financial liabilities include: Cash and cash equivalents, Cash deposited with clearing organizations or segregated under federal and other regulations or requirements, Securities purchased under agreements to resell, Securities borrowed, Securities sold under agreements to repurchase, Securities loaned, Receivables - customers, Receivables - brokers, dealers and clearing organizations, Payables - customers, Payables - brokers, dealers and clearing organizations, certain Short-term borrowings, and Subordinated liabilities.
+Such financial assets and financial liabilities include: Cash, Cash deposited with clearing organizations or segregated under federal and other regulations or requirements, Securities purchased under agreements to resell, Securities borrowed, Securities sold under agreements to repurchase, Securities loaned, Receivables - Customers, Receivables - Brokers, dealers and clearing organizations, Receivables - Fees, interest and other, Receivables - Affiliates, Payables - Customers, Payables - Brokers, dealers and clearing organizations, certain Short-term borrowings, and Subordinated liabilities.